 Everyone makes mistakes.
-We’re human.
-You can use this fact to your advantage.
-Mistakes are painful, but who you synthesis the information can be a tool of unimaginable power.
+You can use this fact to your advantage to learn from mistakes quickly.
+Mistakes are painful, but how you synthesize the information can be a tool of unimaginable power.

 There’s nothing wrong with making mistakes

 The truth is that you learn very quickly from mistakes.
 Have you ever touched a hot stove?
 What happened?
 Well, if the stove was hot enough, you likely burnt your hand in the process.
 Touch is a hot stove is a mistake.
 You only have to go through this scenario once to beware of hot stoves.

 As you approach a stove, do your senses heighten?
 Do you get a reminder of something that’s hot in your mind?
 If you do, guess what?
 You learned this lesson.
 It didn’t take you hundreds of times touching a hot stove to learn this.

 The secret is the process of learning not to touch a hot stove is transferable to other lessons.
 You just have to set yourself of failure in a way that allows learning but avoid scenarios that completely remove the ability to learn in the future.

 To learn from mistakes think about poker

 You see poker on TV and see a lot of people making millions of dollars.
 You think to yourself, hmm, that’s a lot of money.
 How do I get in on that?
 You think, what if I become a poker coach?
 I can make money doing this you say.